 [Nov] A. S. Novikov, An existence theorem for planar graphs, preprint, Moscow Univ., 1980 (in Russian).

 Complete postal addresses of all authors should be given.

 PDF proofs will be e-mailed to the corresponding author.
 If the author's corrections are not received promptly, the article will be printed in a later issue.

-8 free offprints of the article will be sent to the corresponding author.
+If desired, 8 free offprints of the article will be sent to the corresponding author.
 Additional offprints can be ordered when sending the proof corrections.